Growing a beard is fun. Redness, itchiness and flaking skin under the beard are not so fun.

 Although it might not make sense that water could actually dry out your skin, the truth is that you are causing that are too dry out, resulting in flakes and redness that will lead to that incessant itching.

-The simple solution here to reducing the chances of dry skin under beard issues, turn the hot water knob a few notches towards the cold water.
+The simple solution here to reduce the chances of dry skin under beard issues, turn the hot water knob a few notches towards the cold water.

 This simple fix could reduce the dry skin and eliminate the problem in a few days.

-It is just a habit that guys will use the same bar of facial soap on their beards because they use it all over their body anyway.
+It is just a habit that guys will use the same bar of facial soap on their beards because they use it all over their bodies anyway.